alanstoate/explore-with-gdb/README.md

 ## The Code we'll be visualising

-We'll using the Apache Arrow source code <LINK> to test our breakpoints.
-Specifically we'll be looking at the `ImportStringValuesBuffer` function in `cpp/src/arrow/bridge.cc`.
+We'll using the [Apache Arrow source code] (https://github.com/apache/arrow) to test our breakpoints.
+Specifically we'll be looking at the [`ImportStringValuesBuffer`](https://github.com/apache/arrow/blob/f904928054fad89360d83015db5c23ac1ef86d05/cpp/src/arrow/c/bridge.cc#L1878) function in `cpp/src/arrow/bridge.cc`.

 Looking at `bridge.h` we can see a bunch of functions that handle importing/exporting of Arrow data from the C data interface to C++ objects.
 Our function lives in an `ArrayImporter` type which lives in an anonymous namespace in `bridge.cc`.
 Back to `bridge.h` we can see two functions related to importing Arrays: